Blockchain1Royale/Project-Royale/docs/README.md

 Welcome to the official documentation of Project Royale, a next-generation Battle Royale game with blockchain integration.

+> **Note**: This documentation is actively maintained and synchronized with GitBook.

 ## Quick Links

 - [Game Mechanics](gameplay/mechanics.md)